davidbeleznay/ai-forester-rebuild/README.md

    - No-code approach to form modifications
    - Reset to default configuration option

+## Developer Notes

+### File Structure and Import Resolution
+The app uses a modular structure with a focus on maintainability.
+Please be aware of the following architectural decisions:

+1. **SavedFormsScreen Implementation**:
+   - The active implementation of the Saved Forms screen is in `SavedFormsScreen2.js`
+   - `SavedFormsScreen.js` exists only as a minimal stub to prevent import errors
+   - The original implementation is preserved as `SavedFormsScreen.txt` for reference

+2. **Utility Functions**:
+   - PDF generation functionality is implemented directly within components
+   - This approach eliminates external dependencies and improves bundling reliability

+3. **Metro Bundler Considerations**:
+   - When adding new files, avoid circular dependencies
+   - Use explicit, relative imports to prevent resolution issues

 ## Changelog

+### [1.8.7] - 2025-04-30
+#### Fixed
+- Implemented a definitive fix for persistent iOS bundling errors:
+  - Completely replaced SavedFormsScreen.js with a minimal stub that has zero imports
+  - Used module.exports instead of export default to avoid any potential transpilation issues
+  - Preserved original implementation as a non-bundled .txt file for reference
+  - Ensured clean import paths in MainNavigator to only reference the working implementation
+  - Added developer notes about file structure and import resolution

 ### [1.8.6] - 2025-04-30
 #### Fixed